Homological invariants of Pauli stabilizer codes: Introduction

 Pauli stabilizer codes are spin systems whose ground state (and excitations) are described by eigenequations for a set of mutually commuting operators, each of which is a tensor product of finitely many Pauli matrices, or generalizations thereof called clock and shift matrices.
 Initially these models were studied as a~class of quantum error-correcting codes \cite{gottesman1996class, calderbank1997quantum}.
 Due to their mathematical tractability and nontrivial properties, they have become popular also as exactly solvable models of exotic phases of quantum matter.
 Qubits (or qudits) are typically placed on sites of a $D$-dimensional square lattice.
 Perhaps the most famous example is the toric code \cite{Fault}.

 One may ask which quantum phases can be realized as Pauli stabilizer codes.
-It has been shown \cite{bombin2014structure,haah2021classification} that for codes on $\ZZ^2$ lattice with prime-dimensional qudits, stacks of toric codes are the only nontrivial phases with a unique ground state in infinite volume.
+It has been shown \cite{bombin2014structure,haah2021classification} that for codes on $\ZZ^2$ lattice with prime-dimensional qudits, stacks of toric codes are the only nontrivial phases with a~unique ground state in infinite volume.
 The story is richer for qudits of composite dimension.
-Namely, it was shown \cite{Z_4} that every abelian anyon model which admits a~gapped boundary \cite{kapustin2011topological} may be represented by a~Pauli stabilizer code.
+Namely, it was shown \cite{Z_4} that every abelian anyon model which admits a~gapped boundary \cite{kapustin2011topological} may be represented by a~Pauli stabilizer code\footnote{During final revisions of this manuscript we have learned about \cite{ellison2023pauli}, where it is claimed that abelian anyon models without gapped boundaries can also be realized if one uses Pauli subsystem codes.}.
 It was conjectured that the list of models constructed therein is exhaustive (up to finite depth quantum circuits and stabilization).
-This proposal depends on several assumptions, one of which is that all local excitations are mobile and hence can be created at endpoints of string operators.
-In this paper we prove this, extending earlier results for prime-dimensional qudits.
-The situation is even more complicated for $D>2$ \cite{haah2011local} due to existence of so-called fractons.
-These results show that mathematical study of stabilizer codes is an interesting and nontrivial problem.
-It is also closely related to classification of Clifford Quantum Cellular Automata \cite{schlingemann2008structure,haah2021clifford}.
+There was even work on algorithmic determination of the corresponding abelian anyon model given a stabilizer code \cite{liang2023extracting}.
+The proposed classification depends on several assumptions, one of which is that all local excitations in Pauli stabilizer codes are mobile and hence can be created at endpoints of string operators.
+In~this paper we prove this, extending earlier results for prime-dimensional qudits.
+Stabilizer codes are even richer for $D>2$ \cite{haah2011local} due to the existence of so-called fractons: local excitations which can not be moved in any direction by acting with local operators.
+All this shows that mathematical study of stabilizer codes is an interesting and nontrivial problem.
+It~is also closely related to classification of Clifford Quantum Cellular Automata \cite{schlingemann2008structure,haah2021clifford,shirley2022three}.

 Let us recall how similar classification problems were handled in other areas, e.g.\ algebraic topology.
 Historically, researchers first discovered some basic invariants, such as Euler characteristic or fundamental group.
-Later they developed more systematic methods, e.g.~(co)homology and homotopy theory.
+Later they developed more systematic methods, e.g. axiomatic ~(co)homology and homotopy theory.
 In our situation, the module of topological point excitations \cite{haah2013commuting} and (for~the case $D=2$) topological spin and braiding \cite{haah2021classification} are the known invariants.
 It is natural to look for machinery that produces their generalizations.
-Hopefully it will allow to make progress in the classification problem.
+Hopefully it will allow researchers to make progress in this classification problem.